Kettering Library, Northamptonshire

 Kettering Library is a public library in Kettering, England, situated in the centre of the town between Market Place and St Peter and St Paul's Church.

 History

-The library building was designed by architects J Goddard, A H Paget and W A Catlow.
+The library building was designed by architects J. Goddard, A. H. Paget and W. A. Catlow.
 It opened in 1904 and was refurbished in 2012–13.
-In 1913, the library expanded as a new art gallery complex was built to the side of the main building.
+In 1913, the library expanded as a new art gallery complex, the Alfred East Gallery, was built to the side of the main building.

-In 1976, the library was given a grade II listing.
+In 1976, the library was given a Grade II listing.

 Architecture

 The library main building is made out of red Sandstock bricks that came from Hemel Hempstead.
-The stone is Ketton, from Edith Weston Quarries, and the roof is slated with Collyweston slates.
+The stone is Ketton, from Edith Weston Quarries, and the roof is slated with Collyweston stone slate.